Dr Martin LEER

 Research Interests / Recherches

 Martin Leer was born in Copenhagen, Denmark and studied English and Arabic at the University of Copenhagen before obtaining his Ph.D. from the University of Queensland, Australia.
 He has taught at the Universities of Copenhagen (where he was Associate Professor until 2005) and Odense in Denmark and been guest professor at the Universities of Florence, Italy and Nuuk, Greenland.
 His research and publications centre on Literary geography, particularly but not exclusively from the postcolonial English-speaking world (Africa, Australia, Canada, the Caribbean, South Asia and the Pacific).
-It is one of his contentions that the contemporary English-speaking world is better comprehended by reference to its geographical diversity that to a linear conception of history.
+It is one of his contentions that the contemporary English-speaking world is better comprehended by reference to its geographical diversity than to a linear conception of history.

 Among his articles: ”At the Edge: Geography and the Imagination in the Work of David Malouf” Australian Literary Studies 12,1 1985, 3-21, ”From Linear to Areal: Suggestions Towards a Comparative Literary Geography of Canada and Australia”, Kunapipi 12,3 (1990), 75-85, ”Mal du Pays: Symbolic Geography in the Work of Randolph Stow”, Australian Literary Studies 15,1 (1991), 3-25, ”Imagined Counterpart: Outlining a Conceptual Literary Geography of Australia” in Capone, Clunies Ross and Senn, eds., European Perspectives on Australian Literature, St. Lucia: UQP 1991, 1-13, ”Europe, the Orient and the New World: Historical Cosmology and Conceptual Geography 1492-1992”, Kunapipi 14,2 (1992), 22-34, ”Odologia indica: The Significance of Railways in Anglo-Indian and Indian Fiction in English”, Angles on the English-Speaking World, vol.1 (2001), 41-61, ”’This Country Is My Mind’: Les Murray’s Poetics of Place” in Hergenhan and Clunies Ross, eds., The Poetry of Les Murray: Critical Essays, St. Lucia: UQP, 2001, 15-42, ”Language Dreaming: On Translating Les Murray into Danish”, Southerly 63,1 (2003), 181-94.